 - Mosaic 4: 250 tiles

-One of the biggest changes to the JetBlue Mosaic elite program is the benefits it offers.
-With the expansion to four elite tiers, there's also a notable expansion of perks.
+With JetBlue's expansion to four elite tiers, there was a notable expansion of perks.
 Here is what you will enjoy at each Mosaic elite level:

 Earned after accruing 50 tiles, you'll enjoy the following Mosaic Signature Perks: